Jessenia Gutierrez is a writer at BHSEC, Cleveland-West. She is the recipient of the 2017 Achievement Award in Literature.

-Okonkwo is afraid of being a failure like his father Unoka, and because Nwoye, Okonkwo’s son, shows similar characteristics of Unoka, Okonkwo tries to correct him so that he can be a man and not be seen as effeminate and lazy like Okonkwo’s father, Unoka.
-This fear causes Nwoye to stray from his father, Okonkwo.
+The relationship between Okonkwo and Nwoye is important in Chinua Achebe’s novel Things Fall Apart, because it shows how a deep fear can interfere with the way a man lives his life.
+Okonkwo is afraid of being a failure like his father Unoka.
+Because Nwoye, Okonkwo’s son, shows similar characteristics of Unoka, Okonkwo tries to correct his son so that he can be seen as a man and not as effeminate and lazy like Okonkwo’s father, Unoka.
+Okonkwo’s preoccupation in a closed version of masculinity causes Nwoye to distance himself from his father.
 By forcing Nwoye to become the kind of man he is not, Okonkwo’s relationship with his son falls apart.

 Okonkwo does not want to appear similar to Unoka, as he has no patience for his father’s failure.
 Okonkwo, talking with his friend Obierika, recalls memories of his father.
 When the thought of his father’s “weakness and failure” come to mind he “expels” them by “thinking of his own strength and success” (40).
 Okonkwo does not want to remember his father’s failure, but would rather show his own success and stray away from being like Unoka.
 Okonkwo is “not a cruel man” but lets “the fear of failure and weakness dominate his life” (10).
 No matter how successful Okonkwo becomes, he will always have a constant fear of becoming like Unoka, causing him to project his own fears onto his son, Nwoye.